Milopadma/reactcourse/README.md

 - react-course-4 : using the YouTube API to fetch videos and display them in the UI depending on what the user inputted in the search field. this app utilizes the class component system, lifecycle methods, API requests, forms, event callback functions and props; basically everything I have learned up to this point.

 - react-course-5 : utilizing the useState and useEffect hook, this app updates its state and fetches wikipedia articles whenever the user types in the search field. using the setTimeout function of Javascript, the API fetch is throttled so it does not call on every character input.

+- react-course-6 : using react redux to manage global state within the application, this application uses reducers and action creators to show song details.

+- react-course-7 : more usecases for react redux, in terms of state stores, reducers, action creators and using jsonPlaceholder API to create an app that shows random users comments and such.

+- react-course-8: (unfinished) combining react redux, react router, react form and a "backend" api (just a json file as a storage database), to create a single page application with multiple routes, and functionalities to interact and modify the json database using REST-ful methods.